Courses Offered by Theatre and Dance

 330Fall, Spring

-• DAN 216 Elementary Contemporary Dance
+• DAN 216 Elementary Contemporary

 Prerequisite: permission of instructor.

 Explores elements of contemporary dance technique.
-Designed for students with at least one year of formal dance training.
+Designed for students with at least one year of dance training.
 Variable content course.
 May be repeated to a maximum of 12 hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered